denislupookov/altersend/README.md

 - **No cloud storage** — files go directly between devices; nothing is ever uploaded or stored on a server
 - **Receive in a browser** — recipients open a share link at [app.altersend.com](https://app.altersend.com) and download straight from the sender, no install
 - **End-to-end encrypted** — only your devices can read your files, always
-- **No file size limit** — send a 100 MB photo or 500 GB video archive, same experience
+- **No size limit P2P** — send a 100 MB photo or a 500 GB video archive, same experience
 - **Pair your devices** — pair a device once, then send to it without scanning or typing a code each time
 - **Cross-platform** — macOS, Windows, Linux, iOS, Android
 - **Works everywhere** — local network or across continents, same code path